davidji99/terraform-provider-herokux/website/docs/r/postgres_mtls_iprule.html.markdown

 * `database_name` - (Required) `<string>` The name of the database.
 Please note the following:
     * DO NOT use the database UUID.
     * It is **highly recommended** setting this attribute's value to reference an existing `herokux_postgres_mtls` resource.
-    This way, terraform will handle the dependency chain between the two resources as you cannot create an IP rule for a database that is not MTLS enabled.
+    This way, Terraform will handle the dependency chain between the two resources as you cannot create an IP rule for a database that is not MTLS enabled.

 * `cidr` - (Required) `<string>` Valid IPv4 CIDR value.
 Example: `1.2.3.4/32`.